vjhawar12/ESP32-ETHERNET-Web-Server/README.md

 The custom PCB uses the ESP32-WROOM32-E module with a integrated EMAC chip + external LAN8720A PHY chip communicating over RMI for high-speed ethernet and to free up the SPI bus for other peripherals.
 The current firmware still uses the external SPI controller with the W5500.

+The REV 1 KiCAD project can be found in hardware/kicad_project_zip/.

 <p align="center">
   <img src="hardware/power_module.png" alt="Power module schematic" width="850">
 </p>